gkyrli/Nightfall.Net/README.md

 Visit the developer documentation for more details about integrating with the Nightfall API.
 [Documentation](https://docs.nightfall.ai/docs/entities-and-terms-to-know)

+# Dependencies
+Needs .Net Core 3.1

+# Installation
+For now clone and reference the Nightfall.Net.csproj file in Nightfall.Net/Nightfall.Net folder

+*TODO: A Nuget will be provided *

+# Samples

 Sample console code:
 ```
 class Program